Router Node Setup

 Before starting, ensure the following:

-You’ve followed the to install cortensord
+You’ve followed the Cortensor Node Setup Guide to install

-Your environment is properly configured with required dependencies and keys.
+and IPFS.Your environment is properly configured with required dependencies and keys.

 You are running a compatible system (Linux, macOS, or Windows).